 As an estate planning attorney, I have the unique opportunity to speak with clients every day at a variety of stages of their lives.
-Recently, many have been asking the same question:
+Recently, many have been asking the same question about estate tax changes:

 “Will the estate tax come back in 2020?”

 We are living in the largest wealth transfer in history.
 An estimated $32 trillion will transfer from Baby Boomers to the next generation over the next 15 to 20 years.
 In addition, there is approximately $4.4 trillion held in retirement accounts that will transfer to the next generation.

 On December 22, 2017, President Trump signed into law the Tax Cuts and Jobs Act.
 As part of this overhaul of the tax code, the exemption from the federal estate tax became $11,180,000.
 In addition, a married couple was permitted under the new law to transfer $22,360,000 tax-free during their lifetime or at death.
 But this exemption is scheduled to “sunset” in 2025 and revert to Bush-era tax cuts of $5,400,000 (indexed for inflation).

 In layman’s terms, this means is that if your estate is less than $11,180,000 (or $22,360,000 as a married couple), then your estate will not be subject to the estate tax.
 As a result of this law, less than 1% of Americans are subject to the estate tax.

 However, in reviewing the upcoming wealth transfer, we must also look at the taxation of retirement accounts.

 How Retirement Accounts Are Taxed